AI Agent Security

 Building the Security Case

-Include a threat model that identifies the most significant attack vectors for your specific agent deployment and the mitigations you have implemented for each.
-STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) is a well-established threat modeling framework that IT teams are familiar with.
-Map each threat to your AI agent's specific context and show how your security architecture addresses it.
-This demonstrates that you have thought rigorously about security, not just checked a list of boxes.
+Include a STRIDE threat model mapping each threat category to your agent's specific context with documented mitigations.
+STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) is a framework IT teams recognize.
+This demonstrates you've thought rigorously about security, not just ticked boxes.

 Part 3